PPLLaVA: Varied Video Sequence Understanding With Prompt Guidance: Approach

 \subsection{PPLLaVA}

 As shown in Fig. \ref{image_method}, PPLLaVA, like most video LLMs, includes a vision encoder, a mapping layer, and a LLM.
 It also features an additional text encoder paired with the visual encoder.
 Given a $T$-frame video, we first pass it through the CLIP-ViT visual encoder, obtaining the visual feature $V \in \mathbb{R}^{T \times W \times H \times D}$.
 This feature is then fed into the Prompt-guided Pooling module, where it is compressed by over 90\%, resulting in $V' \in \mathbb{R}^{T' \times W' \times H' \times D}$. $V'$ is fed into the MLP mapping layer as the final visual input.
 Importantly, $V'$ not only contains significantly fewer tokens but also condenses information more relevant to the user's instructions.
 This ensures improved performance while efficiently processing the video input.
+Note that more advanced MLLMs in recent years often adopt more powerful visual encoders, such as SigLIP.
+However, in our model, they can be seamlessly switched.
+Without loss of generality, we will still refer to the visual encoder as CLIP in the following.
 Next, we will detail how $V'$ is obtained.

 \textbf{Fine-grained Vision-Prompt Alignment.} To extract video features relevant to the prompt, we first utilize the original CLIP dual encoders to identify which video features are related to the text.
 Specifically, we input the user's question into the CLIP text encoder to obtain the text feature $c \in \mathbb{R}^{D}$.
 Following the CLIP training pipeline, we only use the CLS token of the text.
 The attention score of the $(t^{th}, w^{th}, h^{th})$ video token relative to the text feature is then calculated as: